-In 2018, Canada was ranked first in the world for its attitude towards personal freedom and social tolerance.
+In 2021, Canada ranked among the top ten nations with the highest Human Freedom Indexes.
 It’s known across the world for its progressive and friendly culture.
 Plus, there’s the fascinating interplay between French and English culture across the country, with the two official languages leading to a huge variety of customs and culture across the different provinces.

 For example, what do you think of ringing in the new year by diving into a frozen lake?
 This is called a ‘polar bear dip,’ and is a well-loved New Year’s tradition in Canada!
 Or maybe you’ll find yourself in Newfoundland, where you can only become a true local if you kiss a real, actual cod fish.

 Vancouver, Toronto, Montreal, and Calgary are consistently ranked amongst the most liveable cities in the world in terms of their infrastructure and culture, and university can be a fantastic chance to experience one of them as a student.

 If you’re a sports fan, you’ll find yourself in the hockey capital of the world, with the opportunity to watch some of the best players and immerse yourself in an entirely new sporting culture.

 It isn’t essential to be fluent in both English and French to study in Canada.
 Quebec, New Brunswick, and several communities throughout the country have a high proportion of French speakers - and in some cases, are primarily French-speaking - but you will be able to navigate your way around most provinces in English.
 It can, however, be a great chance to practise your language skills through immersion if you’re in one of the primarily Francophone (that is, French-speaking) provinces, or to take advantage of living in a dual-language culture as a chance to pick up some French for the first time.